RetroPie/RetroPie-Docs/docs/FAQ.md

 You can also disable the rainbow splash at the beginning (not to be confused with the underpowered rainbow square the appears in the top right corner of your screen indicating you have an insufficient power supply)

 Add `disable_splash=1` in `/boot/config.txt`

+**As of 01/10/2016 the latest set of Raspbian updates causes boot text to be displayed again**.
+To restore default RetroPie image behaviour you can need to add `plymouth.enable=0` - Future RetroPie images will include this by default.

 ### How do I boot to the desktop or Kodi